Hepziba29/Loan-Default-Predictor-with-Streamlit-SHAP/README.md

  ## Loan Default Prediction Web App

-This project is a machine learning-based web app that predicts whether a loan applicant is likely to default.
+This project is a Python and machine learning-based web app that predicts whether a loan applicant is likely to default.
 The application is built using *Streamlit* and trained using a *Random Forest* model.
 The app takes user input for financial attributes, performs preprocessing, and predicts the loan default risk.
 It also uses *SHAP* to provide model explainability.

 ---